Chinese Developer Vanke Sees Second Bond Rollover Rejected This Month

 / SOURCE: Yicai

-Embattled Chinese Developer Vanke Suffers Second Bond Extension Rejection in a Month Embattled Chinese Developer Vanke Suffers Second Bond Extension Rejection in a Month
+Chinese Developer Vanke Sees Second Bond Rollover Rejected This Month Chinese Developer Vanke Sees Second Bond Rollover Rejected This Month

-The five proposals to extend the CNY3.7 billion (USD521 million) medium-term note 22 Vanke MTN005, which was due on Dec.
-28, all failed to reach the 90 percent voting threshold required for approval, according to a notice released by Bank of Communications, the note’s escrow agent, on the website of the Shanghai Clearing House on Dec.
-26. Voting support ranged from just 1.76 percent to as high as 73.77 percent.
-By contrast, the proposal to extend the grace period by one month won 92.11 percent of the vote.
+Each of the builder's five proposals to extend repayment of the CNY3.7 billion (USD521 million) bond due on Dec.
+28 failed to reach the 90 percent support level required for approval, according to a notice posted by Bank of Communications, the note’s trustee, on the website of the Shanghai Clearing House on Dec.
+26.

-Prior to the vote on MTN005, creditors had already rejected an extension plan for another medium-term note, 22 Vanke MTN004, with a principal of CNY2 billion (USD282 million).
-Creditors likewise agreed to extend its grace period by one month.
+Prior to voting on extending the bond, 22 Vanke MTN005, creditors had also rejected a rollover plan for 22 Vanke MTN004, a CNY2 billion (USD282 million) medium-term note that fell due on Dec.
+15. They likewise agreed to extend its grace period by one month.

-Vanke’s financial commitments appear unsustainable, Chen Linghua, an analyst at US financial information firm S&P Global Ratings, told Yicai in an email.
-Without more favorable terms, the Shenzhen-based company may initiate a distressed debt exchange or restructuring in the next six months or could potentially default.
+Vanke’s financial commitments look increasingly unsustainable, Chen Linghua, an analyst at S&P Global Ratings, told Yicai in an email.
+Without better terms, the Shenzhen-based firm may pursue distressed-debt swaps or restructuring within six months or potentially default, Chen said.

-Some bondholders questioned during meetings whether extending the grace period by 30 trading days would still allow the two parties to reach consensus, a source close to the creditors told Yicai.
-Vanke signaled that it would continue communicating with creditors.
+Some bondholders questioned whether extending the grace period to 30 trading days would actually leave room to reach a deal, a source close to the creditors told Yicai.
+Vanke signaled it would continue to seek dialogue.

-The key to getting the green light for any new extension plans is for Vanke to provide additional credit enhancement, the person said.
-However, the developer may have limited assets left that can be pledged as collateral.
+The key to getting the green light for any new extension is for Vanke to provide additional credit enhancement, the person said, but the builder may have limited assets left to pledge as collateral or mortgage.

-Vanke representatives acknowledged during the creditors’ meeting that as a high proportion of its real estate projects are joint ventures, these projects cannot be used to guarantee debts at the group headquarters, the insider said.
+Vanke representatives acknowledged at the creditors’ meeting that a large share of its projects are joint ventures, which cannot be used to bolster the creditworthiness of the parent company’s debt, the source said.

 Vanke’s financial statements underscore this point.
-The company’s non-controlling interests came to CNY125.3 billion (USD17.6 billion) in the three months ended Sept.
-30, accounting for 41.6 percent of total shareholders’ equity, according to its third-quarter report.
-From 2022 to 2024, the proportion ranged from 37.7 percent to 40.1 percent.
+Its non-controlling interests came to CNY125.3 billion (USD17.6 billion) in the three months ended Sept.
+30, accounting for 41.6 percent of total shareholder equity.
+From 2022 to last year, that ranged from 37.7 percent to 40.1 percent.

-The consolidation of financial statements makes a parent company’s assets appear substantial on paper, a finance executive at a Shenzhen-listed company told Yicai.
-However, in legal terms, these assets belong to the independent project companies, not the group headquarters.
-As a result, Vanke’s creditors can only pursue claims against the parent firm and cannot cross legal boundaries to seize assets held by its project-level subsidiaries.
+While consolidated statements can make a parent company’s assets appear substantial on paper, legal title to many rests with separate project companies rather than the parent, a finance executive at a Shenzhen-listed firm told Yicai.
+As a result, Vanke’s lenders can only pursue claims against the parent and cannot legally seize assets owned by project companies.

 Editors: Tang Shihua, Kim Taylor